-Nick has been playing for the club for somewhere in the region of 40 years (yes, 40 years!) and still occasionally turns out for our 9th XI.
+Nick played for the club for somewhere in the region of 40 years up to around 2017.
 As joint Ground Secretary, you'll usually find him making the final preparations to our pitches on a Saturday lunchtime.

 Our photo shows Nick checking the status of his mole gas bombs.